 Here’s how you make it work

-Here’s a template you can use to visualise what your team does in the planning meeting.
-On the left hand side write down the different types of meetings you know the team merged into their planning meeting or that you suspect they have.
+Here’s a template you can use to visualize what your team does in the planning meeting.
+On the left-hand side write down the different types of meetings you know the team merged into their planning meeting or that you suspect they have.
 At the top set your time scale.
-I usually go with 5 or 10 minute heart beats depending on how long the meeting is.
+I usually go with 5 or 10-minute heart beats depending on how long the meeting is.
 If it’s over 2 hours I go to 15 or 20 minutes.